Mano-08/battleship/README.md

 <br/>
 <br/>
             <ul className="list-disc px-5">
+              <li>Choose the cell that is farthest (by Manhattan distance) from any previously bombed cell.
+This targets the largest unexplored region of the board, systematically shrinking the search space and increasing the probability of locating ships.</li>
-              <li>First guess is random, if it is a HIT, then push it into HIT Stack with direction set to null.</li>
+              <li>If it is a HIT, then push it into HIT Stack with direction set to null.</li>
               <li>
                 If there is data on HIT Stack, the next guess is around the most recent hit, i.e. the top element of stack.
               </li>